Undergraduate Course: Scandinavian Civilisation A: Vikings, Sagas and the Road to Enlightenment (ELCS08037)

 On completion of this course, the student will be able to:

-- Demonstrate a broad understanding of the main Nordic historical, social and cultural currents which have shaped Nordic identities from the last Ice Age until c.
+- Demonstrate a broad understanding of the main currents in Scandinavian history, culture and politics from the last Ice Age until c.
 1800, as seen through a range of disciplines, using a selection of core theories, principles and concepts.

-- Analyse, interpret and critique information and data from a variety of available source materials to compare and contrast ideas, concepts and issues, while taking account of different disciplinary, interpretive, cultural and geographical contexts.
+- Appraise a variety of source materials to compare and contrast ideas, concepts and issues while taking account of different disciplinary and geographical contexts.

-- Use a range of approaches to formulate and present evidence-based responses to specific issues within the common understanding of Nordic history, culture and politics between the Ice Age and c.
+- Use a range of approaches to formulate evidence-based responses to defined issues within the common understanding of Scandinavian history, culture and politics between the Ice Age and c.
 1800.